farisk/elasticsearch-boolean-similarity-plugin/README.md

 3. If all went to plan, you should see elasticsearch.zip in the directory.
 This is the installable for elasticsearch.

-4. Use the elasticsearch install plugin tool to install elasticsearch.zip e.g:
+4. Use the elasticsearch install plugin tool to install elasticsearch.zip

+e.g:
 /users/h3h3/bin/elasticsearch-5.2.2/bin/elasticsearch-plugin install file:/users/h3h3/esplugins/elasticsearch-boolean-similarity-plugin/elasticsearch.zip

-I find that I have to provide the full path to elasticsearch.zip.
+I find that I have to provide elasticsearch-plugin with the full path to elasticsearch.zip.

-##Using the plugin
+## Using the plugin
-When you create an index, change define the similarity `booleansimilarity` and set your properties to use it. e.g:
+When you create an index, define a similarity using type `booleansimilarity` and set your properties to use it. e.g:
 PUT recipes
 {